Labor Day-Memorial Day: daily, 8:30am-5pm; Memorial Day-Labor Day: daily, 8:30am-7pm

 Visitors can scour the passenger records of more than 25 million immigrants and crewmembers who arrived from 1892-1924 for a mention of their ancestors.
 Reproductions of such records and images of specific ships can be purchased for a fee.

-These tours trace the steps of immigrants through the island and are available in English, French, German, Italian, Japanese, and Spanish. $8; $4 groups of 25 or more.
+These tours, which are included with admission, trace the steps of immigrants through the island, and are available in English, French, German, Italian, Japanese, and Spanish.
 Park Rangers offer free, intermittent guided tours.

 The Ellis Island Immigration Museum can be rented out for private events.
 Call 212-344-0996 for details.